Governorate of Livonia: Uplands

-Vidzeme Upland are dotted with hundreds of lakes and form a very picturesque area.
-The highest point here is Mount Gaiziņkalns, 312 m.
-The slopes to the Gauja River near Sigulda, Turaida, Krimulda and the banks of the Daugava near Sēlpils and even more Koknese was especially beautiful (before Pļaviņas Hydroelectric Power Station was built in 1960s).
-All this area is replete with many picturesque ruins of castles.
-On the Piebalga heights are the sources of the Gauja river and many of its tributaries and the Daugava.
-Wooded, covered with meadows, partly peat bogs and the richly irrigated lowlands of the Livland province are located: along the shores of Lake Peipus, around Lake Võrtsjärv and Pernovskoye - along the shores of the Gulf of Riga and along the basins of the Pernava and Salis rivers, as well as along the lower reaches of the rivers Gauja and Daugava.
-This lowland passes to the north into the Estonian, and in the south into the Courland province.
+The Vidzeme Upland is dotted with hundreds of lakes and forms a very picturesque area.
+The highest point here is Mount Gaiziņkalns (312 m).
+The slopes to the Gauja River near Sigulda, Turaida, Krimulda and the banks of the Daugava near Sēlpils and Koknese were noted for their picturesque castle ruins.
+On the Piebalga heights are the sources of the Gauja River and many tributaries of the Daugava.
+Wooded and richly irrigated lowlands of the province are located along the shores of Lake Peipus, around Lake Võrtsjärv, along the shores of the Gulf of Riga, and along the basins of the Pärnu, Salaca, Gauja and Daugava rivers.
 Dunes stretch along the coast of the Gulf of Riga, of which the largest, near Gutmansbach, reaches 129 m in height.
-The lowlands in the eastern part of the province abound in swamps.
-Võrtsjärv lowland, expanding like Lake Võrtsjärv, to the north, tapering to the south of the Livland province is a vast plateau rising above the coastal lowland and separating terrace-like uplands from itself.
-Wavy hills in the east and southeast of the province have in their depths the sources of the main rivers and streams.
-Once connected with the province of Estland, as well as among themselves, the main islands of the province of Estland, Saaremaa and Hiiumaa, are very similar in their terrain to the province of Estland: a flat hill (German: Landrücken) passes through both, and both on the northern slope of the coast abruptly break off above the sea, forming the so-called Glint (Glint).
-Hiiumaa Island is surrounded, just like Saaremaa Island, many small islands; near the latter there are also larger ones (Abro, Filzand, etc.); in the Gulf of Riga - the island of Ruhnu.
+The main island belonging to the province, Saaremaa (Ösel), features flat limestone ridges and northern coastal cliffs (clints), surrounded by islets such as Abruka and Vilsandi, as well as Ruhnu in the Gulf of Riga.